zephyrproject-rtos/zephyr/samples/drivers/espi/README.rst

 Any pins required for minimum eSPI handshake should be configured.
 Sample requires a correct harness and fixture setup.
 Please connect an eSPI device to the testing board.
-After that for the correct execution of that sample in sanitycheck, add into boards's map-file next fixture settings::
+After that for the correct execution of that sample in twister, add into boards's map-file next fixture settings::

       - fixture: espi_device_connect